fhildeb/lukso-node-guide/3-system-setup/README.md

 > **_NOTE:_** The following steps are performed directly on a node machine.

-In order to remotelly access a machine running a node, it needs to be configured with the right software tools and up to date at best.
+To remotely access a machine running a node, it needs to be configured with the right software tools and up to date.

 1. [Permission Settings](./01-permissions.md)
 2. [Storage Volume Management](./02-disk-volumes.md)